 If you suspect that you have gingivitis, it’s important to address it right away, and seek treatment before your symptoms become more severe.
-The earlier gingivitis is diagnosed, the more easy, painless, and affordable treatment will be.
+The earlier gingivitis is diagnosed, the more painless and quick the treatment will be.
 At Friendly Dentistry, we have the experience, equipment, and personalized care necessary to treat your gingivitis and keep your smile bright.